 CIRC is composed of a minimum of 12 members and a maximum of 18 members plus a CIRC chair and CIRC vice chair appointed by the vice chair-chair elect (who shall preside as board Chair during the year for which the appointments are made).
 The CIRC chair is a business administrator from an AACSB accredited organization.
 CIRC members may be present and former business administrators from AACSB accredited organizations.
-The composition of the CIRC reflects AACSB's regional representation as well as its commitment to diversity, equity, inclusion, and belonging.
-Normally, CIRC members serve staggered three-year terms, up to a maximum of two consecutive terms.
+The composition of the CIRC reflects AACSB's regional representation as well as varied perspectives, backgrounds, and experiences.
+Committee members may serve a maximum of three, one-year terms, which may run consecutively.
 Normally, the CIRC chair serves two consecutive one-year terms.